555-555-5555

 “Medication treatment non-adherence is prevalent and costly in diabetes management where cost-related non-adherence with medication therapies has to be addressed as part of the social determinants of health,” said Dr. Lizheng Shi, interim chair of the Department of Health Policy and Management at Tulane and principal investigator for the study.

-ABOUT REACHNET
+ABOUT REACHnet

 GET IN TOUCH